The Special Valuation Branch (SVB) is a specialised division within the Customs department focused on:

 1. Royalties and licensing fees: Payments related to imported goods that buyers must pay, directly or indirectly, as a condition of sale, but are not part of the actual price paid.
 [Rule 10(1)(c) of CVR, 2007]

-2. Subsequent resale or disposal: Any portion of the proceeds from reselling, disposing of, or using imported goods that benefits the seller, either directly or indirectly.
+2. Subsequent resale or disposal: Any portion of the proceeds from reselling, disposing of, or using imported goods that benefit the seller, either directly or indirectly.
 [Rule 10(1)(d) of CVR, 2007]

 3. Other related payments: All other payments made by the buyer to the seller or a third party as a condition of sale, which are not included in the actual price paid.
 [Rule 10(1)(e) of CVR, 2007]